 - Platforms offer lower prices because of transparency and reduced cost for staff

-Given the complex nature of how planners and clients work together collaboratively and creatively to plan an event or meeting, how can planners take advantage of opportunities afforded by the platform economy?
+Given the complex nature of how planners and clients work together collaboratively and creatively to plan an event or meeting, how can planners take advantage of opportunities afforded by the digital platform economy?

 The report identified several key recommendations for action:

-- No matter what the platform provides, the meetings and event industry is still about people.
+- No matter what the digital platform provides, the meetings and event industry is still about people.
 No platform can replace planners’ valuable role in strategic planning, event design, and creative problem-solving.
 However, digital platforms can automate or eliminate routine processes or tasks.